yash5800/upscaler/README.md

 **Model fails to load**
 - Check browser console for errors
-- Model may be too large for mobile browsers
+- Real-ESRGAN is ~65MB and may take time to download

 **Slow inference**
 - Enable WebAssembly SIMD